 I’m going to miss the snow.
 It was a welcome break.
 It gave me time to do what I wanted the most.
 To paint.

 These upsets are necessary to get us out of those habitual ruts we get stuck in.

 Next time something does go wrong, see it as an opportunity to try something new.
-A dream, a task or even a new routine.
 Put aside the typical day to day concerns where possible and use the time doing something you have postponed for far too long.